featured image - how to sell a property

 If you are selling a property portfolio and one or more properties are in negative equity, it can complicate the selling process.
 Negative equity means that the outstanding mortgage on a property is higher than the property’s current market value.

 If you sell a property in negative equity as part of your portfolio, you will still be responsible for paying off the remaining mortgage balance.
-This means that you or other investors will need to find a way to cover the difference between the sale price of the property and the outstanding mortgage balance.
+This means that you or large portfolio of other investors will need to find a way to cover the difference between the sale price of the property and the outstanding mortgage balance.

 It is important to seek professional advice from a financial advisor or accountant to understand your options and the potential financial impact of selling a property in negative equity as part of your portfolio.